 Kernel libraries offer runtime performance on specific hardware targets though highly optimized kernels and operator-level optimizations.
 But kernel libraries, in which an interpreter orchestrates the invocation of per-operation compute kernels, can be hard-pressed to handle the rising complexity of today’s changing industry requirements.
 Here are three major reasons:

-nGraph overcomes these challenges through two key innovations.
-In addition to supporting kernel libraries, nGraph provides graph-level optimizations that can be shared across multiple frameworks and target hardware platforms. nGraph also offers a universal way of interacting with deep learning frameworks through an intermediate representation of the deep learning graph.
+nGraph uses high performance kernel libraries such as MKL-DNN to enable the best performance of the underlying hardware.
+In addition, nGraph provides graph-level optimizations that can be shared across multiple frameworks and target hardware platforms. nGraph also offers a universal way of interacting with deep learning frameworks through an intermediate representation of the deep learning graph.

 By combining intermediate graph representations with the open source tensor compiler PlaidML* and Microsoft’s open source Open Neural Network Exchange* (ONNX*), nGraph delivers performance portability across a wide range of DL frameworks and a variety of CPU, GPU, and other accelerator processor architectures.
 (See Figure 2.)
 Developers and solution providers can enhance productivity by using a single API to produce efficient, highly performant DL solutions.
 This approach also preserves the flexibility to keep pace with changing workload requirements and new frameworks and platforms.
 Hardware platforms that don’t have a kernel library or don’t have the exact kernel they need, can use PlaidML to help simplify the work of creating new kernels.
 The PlaidML framework generates efficient kernels automatically from polyhedral tensor expressions, transforming graph-level operations requested by nGraph into optimized device-specific implementations.